Vanille-N/fling/README.md

 A `displacement` holds information on a single movement of a single ball.
 A movement by the user triggers at least two `displacement`s, as at least one ball is hit in addition to the initial ball.

-All `displacement`s are stored sequentially in `game` in order to allow restoring the game to any previous state.
+All `displacement`s are stored in `game` in groups triggered by the same user movement in order to allow restoring the game to any previous state.

-The `new_pos` field is `None` when the ball went off the edge of the grid, which leads to the following remark: any displacements caused by a single user move are stored sequentially in `hist` between two displacements with `None` for their `new_pos`.

-To undo a move, we simply pop from the `game.hist` stack until either the end or a second `None`.
+To undo a move, we simply take the top element from the `game.hist` stack.
 All `displacement`s obtained in this manner are rolled back in turn then added to the top of `fwd` in order to allow redoing a move symetrically.

-Having `hist` and `fwd` as `displacement list list` would have spared us from this process of looking for the last `displacement` of a `move`, but pushing to `hist` and `fwd` would have been less straightforward.
-In particular, it would have required a lot more logic in `apply_move`, which is complicated enough as is.

 #### Asynchronous game solver